afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

 - Once you added the settings, locate the **customers/login.liquid** template.

   ![shopify-login-template](/JourneyScripts/Shopify/imgs/store-login-template.png)
 - Add the following code to the top of the file, right after `{{ 'customer.css' | asset_url | stylesheet_tag }}`.
-This will check if a user is not logged in and redirect the user to forgerock
+This will check if a user is not logged in and redirect the user to Forgerock

   ```liquid
   {% if customer.id == null %}